thoriso-watson/SnakeProject/guides/shell.md

 There are many more commands installed supported by default.
 See [here](http://www.mathcs.emory.edu/~valerie/courses/fall10/155/resources/unix_cheatsheet.html) for a useful list.
+Use `man CMD` to get documentation about any command.
+Press `q` to close the window after you are done.

 You should use the shell for almost all operations you would otherwise use a graphical file browser for.
 It will save you time!

-NOTE: press Ctrl-C to cancel a command (e.g., it is taking too long).
+NOTE: press Ctrl-C to cancel a command (e.g., if it is taking too long).

 ## PATH